apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 | Virtual Networking   | NiciraNVP       |
 +----------------------+-----------------+

-Table: Isolated network offering with regular services from the Virtual Router.
+Table: Isolated Network offering with regular services from the Virtual Router.

 .. figure:: /_static/images/nvp-physical-network-stt.png
    :align: center
-   :alt: a screenshot of a network offering.
+   :alt: a screenshot of a Network offering.

 .. note::
-   The tag in the network offering should be set to the name of the physical network with the NVP provider.
+   The tag in the Network offering should be set to the name of the physical Network with the NVP provider.

 Isolated network with network services.
 The virtual router is still required to provide network services like dns and dhcp.